gastonstat/relic-stat2/lectures/08-correlation.md

 	Learning Objectives
 </h4>

-- Understanding correlation
+- Understanding correlation features:
-- How to compute the correlation coefficient
-- Features of the correlation coefficient
+- __r__ is a pure number without units
+- __r__ is not affected by interchanging the two variables
+- __r__ is not affected by adding the same number to all the values
+- __r__ is not affected by multiplying all the values of one variable by the same positive number
+- __r__ can be misleading in the presence of outliers or non-linear association
+- _Ecological Correlations_ (based on rates or averages) tend to overstate the strength of associations for individuals
+- Correlation measures association, but association doesn't equal causation.

 <h4>